Azure-Samples/IoTDemos/WorkplaceHealthAndSafetyDemo/README.md

 **BASICS**

    - **Subscription**: Select the Subscription.
-   * Resource group:  Click on 'Create new' and provide a unique name for the Resource Group
+   - **Resource group**:  Click on 'Create new' and provide a unique name for the Resource Group
-   * Location: Select the Region where to deploy the resources.
+   - **Location**: Select the Region where to deploy the resources.
 Keep in mind that all resources will be deployed to this region so make sure it supports all of the required services.
 The template has been confirmed to work in West US 2.

 **SETTINGS**

    - **Prefix**: This value will be added to the resource names.
-   * Administrator Login**: Username account for the SQL Server (default: theadmin).
+   - **Administrator Login**: Username account for the SQL Server (default: theadmin).
-   * Administrator Login Password**: Password for the administrator account of the SQL Server (default: M1cro$oft2020).
+   - **Administrator Login Password**: Password for the administrator account of the SQL Server (default: M1cro$oft2020).
-   * Notifications Email**: Email where to send notifications from the logic apps.
+   - **Notifications Email**: Email where to send notifications from the logic apps.

 1. Read and accept the `TERMS AND CONDITIONS` by checking the box.
 1. Click the `Purchase` button and wait for the deployment to finish.